kai/repo-syncing-test/README.md

 You might not have to do this, but I did, so best to mention it!

 At this point, you can test everything is working OK.
 Create or modify a file in your local copy, and push it to GitHub.
-On your internal server, do a `git fetch origin` to sync down to the server repository.
+On your internal server, do a `git fetch origin` to sync the change down to the server repository.
 Now, if you were to try and do a normal `git merge origin` at this point, it would fail, because we're in a "bare" repository.
 If we were to clone the server repository to another machine, it would reflect the previous commit.

 Instead, to see our changes reflected, we can use `git reset` (I've included example output messages):